 Project environments are listed in Solution Explorer under the Python Environments node.
-The bold entry is currently active, and is used for debugging, import and member completions, syntax checking, and any other tasks that require an environment:
+The bold entry is currently active, and Visual Studio uses it for debugging, import and member completions, syntax checking, and any other tasks that require an environment:

 To activate a different environment for the project, right-click that environment and select Activate Environment.

 Any global environment can be added as a project environment by right-clicking Python Environments and selecting Add/Remove Python Environments....
 From the displayed list you can select or deselect those environments that are available in your project.